Christian Brando: Relationship with Bonny Lee Bakley

-Robert Blake and his defense attorneys claimed that Christian Brando was involved in the 2001 murder of Blake's 44-year-old wife Bonny Lee Bakley.
-Robert Blake was ultimately charged with his wife's murder and although acquitted in the criminal trial, he was found liable for her death in the civil case.
+Robert Blake and his defense attorneys claimed that Brando was involved in the 2001 murder of Blake's 44-year-old wife Bonny Lee Bakley.
+Blake was ultimately charged with Bakley's murder, and although acquitted in the criminal trial, Blake was found liable for her death in a civil wrongful-death case.

-Testimony introduced during the criminal pre-trial hearings and the subsequent civil trial attempted to implicate Christian in the murder, suggesting that he had the same motive as Blake to have Bonny Lee Bakley killed.
+Testimony introduced during the criminal pre-trial hearings and the subsequent civil trial attempted to implicate Brando in the murder, suggesting that he had the same motive as Blake to have Bakley killed.
 Bakley had become pregnant and claimed to both Brando and Blake that they were the father.
-A DNA test subsequently determined that Robert Blake, not Christian Brando, was the biological father.
+A DNA test subsequently determined that Blake, not Brando, was the biological father.

-According to trial testimony, just days before her death Bakley continued to claim Brando was the father of her child.
-Dianne Mattson testified in court that Brando became enraged, and at one point stated "somebody should put a bullet in that bitch's head".
+According to trial testimony, days before her death, Bakley continued to claim Brando was the father of her child.
+Dianne Mattson testified in court that Brando became enraged, and at one point said that "somebody should put a bullet in that bitch's head".
 In a tape-recorded conversation between Brando and Bakley, Brando stated, "You're lucky.
 You know, I mean, not on my behalf, but you're lucky someone ain't out there to put a bullet in your head."

-According to pre-trial testimony and corroboration, Christian Brando was in Washington state on the night of Bakley's death.
+According to pre-trial testimony and corroboration, Brando was in Washington state on the night of Bakley's death.
 Other pre-trial testimony alleged that associates of Brando were involved in the murder.
-One of those allegedly involved was the prosecution star witness: Duffy Hambleton, a stunt man.
+One of those allegedly involved was prosecution witness Duffy Hambleton, a stunt man.
 Hambleton claimed that Blake tried to hire him to kill Bakley.
 Hambleton claimed he refused the offer.
 Blake, however, testified that he hired Hambleton for personal security to protect himself and Bakley from a stalker.
-Criminal pre-trial and civil trial testimony claimed that Hambleton was an associate of Christian Brando and that he arranged the murder of Bakley to curry favor with Brando.
-The judge in the criminal case prevented the defense from presenting that view during trial.
+Criminal pre-trial and civil trial testimony claimed that Hambleton was an associate of Brando and that Hambleton arranged Bakley's murder to curry favor with Brando.
+The judge in the criminal case prevented the defense from presenting that argument during trial.

 Brando was called as a witness in Blake's civil trial but refused to testify, invoking his Fifth Amendment constitutional rights.
-Brando's behavior in court got him a contempt of court charge and conviction.
+Brando's behavior in court resulted in a contempt of court charge and conviction.